derailed-dash/LLMs-Generator/README.md

 *   `--output-path` / `-o`: The absolute path to save the `llms.txt` file.
 If not specified, it will be saved in a `temp` directory in the current working directory.
 *   `--log-level` / `-l`: Set the log level for the application (e.g., `DEBUG`, `INFO`, `WARNING`, `ERROR`).
 This will override any `LOG_LEVEL` environment variable.

-## Repo Overview

-_LLMS-Generator_ is an agentic solution designed to create a `llms.txt` file for any given repo or folder.

-The `llms.txt` file is an AI/LLM-friendly markdown file that enables an AI to understand the purpose of the a repo, as well as have a full understanding of the repo site map and the purpose of each file it finds.
-This is particularly useful when providing AIs (like Gemini) access to documentation repos.

-The `llms.txt` file will have this structure:

-- An H1 with the name of the project or site
-- An overview of the project / site purpose.
-- Zero or more markdown sections delimited by H2 headers, containing appropriate section summaries.
-- Each section contains a list of of markdown hyperlinks, in the format: `[name](url): summary`.

-See [here](https://github.com/AnswerDotAI/llms-txt) for a more detailed description of the `llms.txt` standard.

-## How to Use the Generated llms.txt

-An AI can easily read the `llms.txt` and follow the links it finds there.
-When you ask your agent a deep-dive question about a topic, the agent will be able to follow the appropriate links to give you grounded answers.

 ## Associated Articles